Laurel Caverns Park

 The Schedule for the Traditional Guided Tour

-We are now open for the 2017 season and will be open every day through Sunday, October 29, 2017 when we will close for bat hibernation season.
-The Traditional Tour and Modified Traditional Tour are offered every day, without exception, even holidays, during the season open.
+Please see the homepage for the days open for this season.
+We are open from mid-April through the last Sunday in October.
+The traditional Tour and Modified Traditional Tour are offered every day, without exception, even holidays, during the season open.
 See the home page for these dates.
 When the first ticket for the “next tour” is sold a twenty minute countdown is started.
 With this rule, no one need wait more than twenty minutes for the one hour tour.
 The visitors’ center opens every day at 9:00 AM.
 The last tour of the day enters at 4:30 PM.